zudello/zudello-knowledge-base/Knowledge Base/Zudello Writing Guide.md

 To use title case:

 - Begin major words with a capital letter, including nouns, pronouns, verbs, adjectives and adverbs
-- Do not capitalise articles like 'a', 'an', or 'the' they begin or end the title
+- Do not capitalise articles like 'a', 'an', or 'the' unless they begin or end the title
 - Do not capitalise prepositions like 'in', 'to' or 'from'
 - Do not capitalise conjunctions like 'and' or 'or'
 - Always capitalise the first and last word, regardless of their function